Michigan Wildflower Farm - Eco-Turf Low Maintenance Fescue Mix - Cost per pound7 lbs./1,000 s.f. or 300 lbs./acre

-Our Eco-Turf seed mix consists of seven slow growing fescues.
+Our Eco-Turf seed mix consists of five slow growing fescues.
 These are not native Michigan genotype species, but are offered as an alternative to traditional turf grass mixes.
 Because these species are slowing growing, they require less-frequent mowing and since they are deep-rooted, they require minimal, if any, water or fertilizer.
 If a manicured appearance is required, mowing can take place but with less frequency.
 We mowed our Eco-Turf three times this year and mowed our traditional lawn area seven times!
 Some of our customers choose not to mow the Eco-Turf at all as they enjoy the soft and fine texture appearance.

-The seven fescues in Eco-Turf make this mix suitable for sunny/partial shade, loam/sand/gravel and well-drained clay soils.
+The five fescues in Eco-Turf make this mix suitable for sunny/partial shade, loam/sand/gravel and well-drained clay soils.
 Also, once established, carefree Eco-Turf is durable in high traffic areas.
 The optimal time for seeding this mix is mid-to-late August through September, although seeding in mid-to-late March through May is also possible.

 Prior to seeding, the planting area needs to be as weed free as possible and we recommend preparation steps laid out in our "Ten Steps to a Successful Wildflower Planting."
 Watering the site initially can accelerate establishment.
 We have not irrigated our Eco-Turf lawn ever.
 Fertilizing is not needed, however, if broadleaf weeds become a problem, a broadleaf herbicide can be used.